 9. Relax and enjoy life.
 Reducing stress in the workplace and home will improve your survivorship and lead to a longer, happier life.

-10. Finally, eating all of the broccoli in the world does not take away your risk of having prostate cancer right now.
-If you are age 50 or over, if you are age 40 or over and African-American or have a family history of prostate cancer, you need more than a good diet can guarantee.
+10. Finally, although living a healthy lifestyle and eating right are good for you, they will not eliminate your risk of prostate cancer, nor will they cure you by themselves if you are diagnosed with prostate cancer.
+If you are age 50 or over, if you are age 40 or over and African-American or have a family history of prostate cancer, you need more than a good diet.
 You should consider a yearly rectal examination and PSA test, and you should discuss the risks and benefits of these screening procedures with your doctor.

 Terms to know from this article:

 A hormone that promotes the development and maintenance of male sex characteristics.